Kingxukai/linux/Documentation/driver-api/cxl/devices/device-types.rst

 * May provide either Volatile or Persistent memory capacity (or both).

-A basic example of a type-3 device is a simple memory expander, whose local memory capacity is exposed to the CPU for access directly via basic coherent DMA.
+A basic example of a type-3 device is a simple memory expander, whose local memory capacity is exposed to the woke CPU for access directly via basic coherent DMA.

 Switch